geoschem/GCClassic/docs/source/starting/software-requirements.rst

 - 7.1.0
 - 6.2.0

-Best way to install: :ref:`With Spack
+**Best way to install:**  :ref:`With Spack
-<build-libraries-for-geos-chem-with-spack>`,
+<build-libraries-for-geos-chem-with-spack>`.

 .. _required-software-packages-for-geos-chem:

 ========================================
 Required software packages for GEOS-Chem
 ========================================

-.. _git:
+.. _git-req:

 Git
 ---
 `Git <https://git-scm.com>`_ is the de-facto software industry standard package for source code management.
+A version of Git usually ships with most Linux OS builds.

 The GEOS-Chem source code can be downloaded using the Git source code management system.
 GEOS-Chem software repositories are stored at the `https://github.com/geoschem <https://github.com/geoschem>`_ organization page.

-Best way to install: `git-scm.com/downloads <https://git-scm.com/downloads>`_.
+**Best way to install:** `git-scm.com/downloads
+<https://git-scm.com/downloads>`_.
+But first check if you have a version of
+Git pre-installed.

-.. _cmake:
+.. _cmake-req:

 CMake
 -----
 `CMake <https://cmake.org/>`_ is software that directs how the GEOS-Chem source code is compiled into an executable.
 You will need :program:`CMake` version 3.13 or later to build GEOS-Chem Classic.

-Best way to install: :ref:`With Spack
+**Best way to install:**  :ref:`With Spack
 <build-libraries-for-geos-chem-with-spack>`.

-.. _gnu-make:
+.. _gnu-make-req:

 GNU Make
 --------
 :program:`GNU Make` is software that can build executables from source code.

 While GNU Make is not required for GEOS-Chem 13.0.0 and later, some external libraries that you might need to build will require GNU Make.
 Therefore it is best to download GNU Make along with CMake.

-Best way to install: :ref:`With Spack
+**Best way to install:**  :ref:`With Spack
 <build-libraries-for-geos-chem-with-spack>`.

-.. _netcdf:
+.. _netcdf-req:

 The netCDF library (plus dependencies)
 --------------------------------------